settlemint/docs/content/docs/blockchain-guides/hyperledger-fabric/connect-to-a-node.md

 1. Install Docker.
 2. Download the certificates zip file and extract its content.
-3. Open a terminal and navigate to the folder where you extracted the zip file’s content.
-You should have a folder with the unique name of your node (find the unique name at the details' page in the SettleMint’s platform).
+3. Open a terminal and navigate to the folder where you extracted the zip file's content.
+You should have a folder with the unique name of your node (find the unique name at the details' page in the SettleMint's platform).
 4. Run the following command to start a Docker container using the **official hyperledger/fabric-tools** image and mount your credentials' folder as a volume.

 `docker run --rm -v [absolute-path-to-downloads-folder]/[unique-name-of-your-node]:/fabric-data -it hyperledger/fabric-tools:2.4.3 sh`